cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 cf apps --http-proxy myproxy.myproxydomain:8080 --https-proxy myproxy.myproxydomain:443
 </div>

-If your proxy server requires a username and password, to run the `cf apps` command behind a proxy server, enter this command,substituting the appropriate URLs, your username, and your password:
+If your proxy server requires a username and password, to run the `cf apps` command behind a proxy server, enter this command, substituting the appropriate URLs, your username, and your password:

 <div class="command-doc">
  <pre class="terminal">
-cf apps --http-proxy myusername:mypassword@myproxy.myproxydomain:8080 --https-proxy username:password@myproxy.myproxydomain:443
+cf apps --http-proxy myusername:mypassword@myproxy.myproxydomain:8080 --https-proxy myusername:mypassword@myproxy.myproxydomain:443
 </div>